 - From the options, choose MTP USB Device, and follow the wizard to install it.

 Any one of the aforementioned methods should help you solve this issue.
-The problem is well known, and easily solvable, and there’s nothing stopping you from trying them and taking care of your MTP issue.
+The problem is well known and easily solvable; there’s nothing stopping you from trying them and resolving your MTP issue.